Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

 Under this assumption, instead of looking for one column of ${X}$ to represent each vertex, like in VCA and SPA, algorithms should look for $p$ of them and then estimate each vertex as the average of these $p$ data points.
 We will refer to such algorithms as \emph{smoothed separable NMF algorithms}.
 The main contribution of this paper is to propose two new such algorithms; in Sections~\ref{sec:svca} and \ref{sec:sspa}.

-This assumption is often met in the machine learning applications mentioned in Section~\ref{sec:intro}; see the discussions in~\cite{bhattacharyya2020finding, bakshilearning}.
+This assumption is often met in the machine learning applications mentioned in \cref{sec:intro}; see the discussions in~\cite{bhattacharyya2020finding, bakshilearning}.
 For high-resolution HSIs that satisfy the pure-pixel assumption, there are typically more than one pixel close to each endmember.

-\paragraph{Spectral variability in blind HU} In blind HU, an issue with separable NMF algorithms is that they identify a single pixel to represent a material.
-It is however well-known that the spectral signature of an endmember may vary across the pixels of the image, for example because of differences in light intensity or orientation.
-This is known as \emph{spectral variability}.
-By construction, most separable NMF algorithms, such as VCA and SPA, will identify pure pixels that do not represent well the average behaviour of a material, but rather a pure pixel located at the boundary of the convex hull of the variations of the spectral signature of that endmember.
-Therefore, working on the smoothed data set, which averages every subset of $p$ data points, allows to better represent this average behaviour.
+This claim will be validated numerically in Section~\ref{sec:xphsu}.